 For example, it's not a good idea to give customer service training to your employees and just hope that the organization will benefit from it.
 However, if you have a customer satisfaction metric that you're aiming to improve, then it becomes much easier to measure the impact of your initiative.

 Read on to learn about the components of a business goal, as well as how to identify them.

-The business goal consists of:
+As summed up by Cathy Moore, the business goal consists of: